- Compare Gardner’s theory of multiple intelligences and Sternberg’s triarchic theory of intelligence

 Triarchic Theory of Intelligence

 Another alternative view of intelligence is presented by Sternberg (1997; 1999).
-Sternberg offers three types of intelligences.
-Sternberg provided background information about his view of intelligence in a conference I attended several years ago.
-He described his frustration as a committee member charged with selecting graduate students for a program in psychology.
-He was concerned that there was too much emphasis placed on aptitude test scores and believed that there were other, less easily measured, qualities necessary for success in a graduate program and in the world of work.
-Aptitude test scores indicate the first type of intelligence-academic.
+Sternberg offers three types of intelligences, known as the triarchic theory of intelligence.
+Sternberg was concerned that there was too much emphasis placed on aptitude test scores and believed that there were other, less easily measured, qualities necessary for success in a higher education and in the world of work.
+Aptitude test scores indicate the first type of intelligence—academic, or analytical.

-- Academic (componential): includes the ability to solve problems of logic, verbal comprehension, vocabulary, and spatial abilities.
+- Analytical (componential): includes the ability to solve problems of logic, verbal comprehension, vocabulary, and spatial abilities.

 Sternberg noted that students who have high academic abilities may still not have what is required to be a successful graduate student or a competent professional.
 To do well as a graduate student, he noted, the person needs to be creative.
 The second type of intelligence emphasizes this quality.